bincrafters/community/docs/using_packages.rst

 Adding the Bincrafters repository as a "Conan Remote"
 -----------------------------------------------------

-By default, Conan will only search for packages from the two central repositories hosted and moderated by Conan.io staff: "conan-center" and "conan-transit".
-Bincrafters packages are hosted in a separate Conan repository which is also hosted by Bintray, but which is managed by the Bincrafters team.
-To start using any of the Bincrafters packages, simply run the command below:
+By default, Conan will only search for packages in the central Conan Center repository.
+Bincrafters packages are hosted in a separate Conan repository which is hosted on a JFrog Artifactory instance, which is managed by the Bincrafters team.
+To start using any of the Bincrafters packages, run the command below:

 .. code-block:: bash

-	$ conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan
+	$ conan remote add bincrafters https://bincrafters.jfrog.io/artifactory/api/conan/public-conan

 Understanding Conan Channels
 ------------------------------------------------